SQream/sqream_docs/guides/operations/setup/installing_sqream_with_tarball.rst

-.. _launch_sqream_with_tarball:
+.. _installing_sqream_with_tarball:

 *********************************************
-Launch SQream with Tarball
+Installing SQream with Tarball
 *********************************************
-This procedure describes how to launch SQream using Tarball.
+This procedure describes how to install SQream using Tarball.

 **Comment - speak with Ori about the proper name for this**